LogtalkDotOrg/logtalk3/manuals/sources/devtools/help.rst

 part, thus preventing navigating to the specified position on the documentation page.

+When browsing the Texinfo versions of the Handbook and the APIs documentation generated with a recent version of Sphinx and using a recent version of Texinfo, the Texinfo search feature often displays the previous nodes of the searched nodes.

 ECLiPSe defines a ``help`` prefix operator that forces wrapping this atom between parenthesis when sending messages to the tool.
 E.g. use ``(help)::help`` instead of ``help::help``.